CloudByCKitt/CloudByCKitt/README.md

 - Google IT, Data Analytics, and Cybersecurity certificates

 ## 🎯 Career Goals
-I'm working toward a role in **cloud infrastructure engineering**, especially within **healthcare and hospital systems**, where I can apply cloud design and automation to improve reliability, compliance, and operations.
+I'm working toward a role in **cloud infrastructure engineering** where I can apply cloud design and automation to improve reliability, compliance, and operations.

 Feel free to explore my projects.
 I welcome feedback and am always open to learning! 🤖